-The Academy has been running a vertical system of tutoring since September 2013.
-This enables us to support our students more effectively and build positive relationships between all members of the Academy.
+We have been running a vertical system of tutoring since September 2013.
+This enables us to support our students more effectively and build positive relationships between all members of the academy.

 Students are evenly divided into five vertical chapters, each with two senior teachers leading the work of the chapter to ensure that every child is making sufficient progress in their learning.
 There are reduced numbers of students in each tutor group, ensuring that there is a more personalised and productive tutor and tutee relationship.
 Each form has a range of age groups from year 7 to year 11, with approximately four to five students per year group.

-There are many advantages from this structure for our students at the Academy such as:
+There are many advantages of this structure for our students such as:

 - provides positive role models for younger students

-- young students have close links with supportive older children with peer mentoring
+- young students have close links with supportive older children through peer mentoring

-- reduces the bullying mentality within an organisation
+- reduces potential bullying mentality within an organisation

 - tutors have a whole school experience and understand progression for all students